hdShang/arxiv-daily/docs/cs-CV/2025-08-27/papers/250820096v1-coda-coordinating-the-cerebrum-and-cerebellum-for-a-dual-brain-compu.md

 ---
 layout: default
-title: CODA: Coordinating the Cerebrum and Cerebellum for a Dual-Brain Computer Use Agent with Decoupled Reinforcement Learning
+title: "CODA: Coordinating the Cerebrum and Cerebellum for a Dual-Brain Computer Use Agent with Decoupled Reinforcement Learning"
 ---

 # CODA: Coordinating the Cerebrum and Cerebellum for a Dual-Brain Computer Use Agent with Decoupled Reinforcement Learning